-Dr. Davis has been on the faculty at Baylor since 1992.
-She holds a B.B.A. from Baylor University and a Ph.D. from Duke University.
-Before serving as the Interim Provost, Dr. Davis was the Vice Provost for Financial and Academic Administration.
-Davis is also a Professor of Accounting.
-As the university's chief academic officer, she has responsibility for all of Baylor's academic enterprises, including 11 schools and colleges, and more than one dozen research centers and institutes.
+Dr. Garland has been on the faculty at Baylor since 1997.
+He holds a M.Div. and PhD. degree from The Southern Baptist Theological Seminary.
+Before serving as the Interim Provost, Dr. Garland was dean of The George W. Truett Theological Seminary and Professor of Christian Scriptures.
+As the university's chief academic officer, he has responsibility for all of Baylor's academic enterprises, including 12 schools and colleges, and more than one dozen research centers and institutes.

 Vice Provost for Academic Affairs and Policy

 Dr. Bennighof has been on the faculty at Baylor since 1984.
 He holds a B.M. from the University of Richmond and an M.A. and Ph.D. from the University of Iowa.
 Along with his appointment as Vice Provost for Academic Affairs and Policy, Dr. Bennighof is a Professor of Music Theory in the School of Music, where he has also served as Academic Studies Division Director and Associate Dean for Academic Affairs.